HappyCodingLover/third-time-games-leaderboard-server/README.md

 }
 ```

-Profile pictures are saved on frontend side (public/avatarts) for now.
+Profile pictures are saved on frontend side (public/avatars) for now.
-Node server can upload images to frontend build path, so I used this path.
+Node server can upload images to frontend build path.

 API also will return some error responses (ex.
 400, 500, 429 errors)